Checker Boarding vs Conventional Methods

 Swarmed versus Swarm Prevented Hives

-- these hives won’t have much stored pollen
+- don’t have much stored pollen

-- the smaller broodnest easily becomes congested
+- smaller broodnest easily become congested

-- and is quickly backfilled
+- and are quickly backfilled

 This results in hives that need: